Insights

 It is important to be aware you may be liable for any mistakes made when carrying out duties as an Executor, even if those mistakes were innocently made.

-Fortunately, our experienced Solicitor, Rebecca May, is here to tell you the five things you need to know about being named as an Executor of a Will.
+Fortunately, our experienced Solicitor and Head of Private Client Services Lauren Phillips, is here to tell you the five things you need to know about being named as an Executor of a Will.

 What are the key things to think about if you have been asked to be an Executor of someone’s Will?